 Direct Unsubsidized Loan: Available to students regardless of need but interest is charged to the students while in school.
 A student may choose to make the interest-only payments on the unsubsidized loan or allow the interest to be added to the loan principal and then pay both principal and interest after leaving school.

-Direct Plus loans: Available to graduate students and parents of dependent undergraduate students.
+Direct PLUS Loan: Available to graduate students and parents of dependent undergraduate students.
 Interest accrues while students are in school.
 For graduate students, repayment begins 6 months after you graduate, leave school, or drop below half time.
-For undergraduates, parents must begin repayment 6 months after the student graduates, leaves school, or drops below half time.
+For undergraduates, parents must begin repayment once the loan is fully disbursed.

 Grants and scholarships